opensourcewebsite-org/opensourcewebsite-org/CONTRIBUTING.md

 https://www.yiiframework.com/doc/api/2.0/yii-db-migration#safeDown()-detail

 Use only for deletion of objects of the database structure (tables, fields, keys, indexes).
+If you create new migration, it's necessary to check weather it could be successfully rolled back and applied again.

 ##### Upgrade data in the database